How to End a Letter (Closing Examples and Sign Off’s)

 Rebecca White, Senior Consultant at L & K Partners

-While a phone number and an email address are considered sufficient, more information like the physical address of your current office and LinkedIn profile add to your professionalism and credibility.
+While a phone number and an email address are considered sufficient, more information, like the physical address of your current office and your LinkedIn profile, adds to your professionalism and credibility.

 Know when to stop

-However you may have much information at your disposal, only include what is necessary to avoid clogging the mail with the material.
+However, you may not have much information at your disposal, only including what is necessary to avoid clogging the mail with the material.
 In the same context, your reader may not have all the time to go through all the possibly confusing details you provide.

 Format of the letter’s ending

-When it comes to the actual formatting of your ending, it is all about following a design that speaks clarity and professionalism.
-A commonly accepted way is to write the sendoff, a comma, reasonable space, and signature in that order.
+When it comes to the actual formatting of your ending, it is all about following a design that speaks to clarity and professionalism.
+A commonly accepted way is to write the sendoff, a comma, a reasonable space, and a signature in that order.

 Formatting the ending of a printed letter